|

 U.S. News Rhode Island Receives $1 Million for AIDS ProgramsJanuary 11, 2012 Rhode Island is receiving more than $1 million from the US Department of Health and Human Services to expand programs to fight HIV/AIDS.
 Of the total, $600,000 will go to the state Department of Health to support enhanced testing and prevention; Miriam Hospital in Providence will receive more than $400,000 for testing, prevention, and treatment.
 Sen. Jack Reed (D-R.I.) announced the grant Tuesday.
-Associated Press 01.10.2012 This article was provided by U.S. Centers for Disease Control and Prevention.
+Associated Press 01.10.2012 This article was provided by CDC National Prevention Information Network.
 It is a part of the publication CDC HIV/Hepatitis/STD/TB Prevention News Update.
-Visit the CDC's website to find out more about their activities, publications and services.

 Add Your Comment: